dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 ## Deliverables and Quiz

 Complete the four problems in `Deliverables.md`.
+Remember that you may work freely with the members of your team and you may use any resources that you find helpful to complete the project. **Please list the names of you collaborators in the project document**.

 ***ADD SUBMISSION INSTRUCTIONS***.

 The quiz and reflective write-up will be done **online** on **Wednesday, September 30**, which will also be the release day for the next sprint's material.
 The quiz will be
 **individual** (not team) but will be **open everything**: you can use the sprint resources, your notes, and online resources.
 Remember to abide by the Honor Code and ask me if you have questions about what is an acceptable resource!

 ## Learning Outcomes